Boost Your Frontend Workflow with Chrome AI DevTools (2026)

 • The AI explains the issue and offers fixes

-• Enable it in Settings > AI Innovations
+• Enable it in Settings > AI Innovations (separate from the AI Assistance toggle in Step 2)

 In a word…